Aria-Muchhal/Aria-Muchhal/README.md

 - Hi, I’m @Aria-Muchhal
 - I’m interested in Behavioral Economics and Econometrics
 - I just graduated Michigan State University with Dual Degrees in Economics and Molecular Genetics and Genomics, with minors in Mathematics and Law and Public Policy
+- I work as an Economic Apprentice at Amazon in the SEAS team
 - I’m looking to collaborate on new econometric research
 - Pronouns: she/her